 Collection of blood: At the end of the study, the animals will be decapitated, and blood from the trunk will be collected into plastic tubes containing 100 l of heparin (25,000 units/ml).
 Corticosterone (urine and plasma) levels will be measured with an AssayMax Corticosterone ELISA Kit.

 Immunohistochemistry will be used to 1) Assess the role and location of ZI subpopulations in PTSD-related behaviors (Specific Aim B).
 2) Validate the specificity and efficacy of AAV DREADD infection.
 3) Validate the placement of intra-cranial virus injections.
 For aim 1, we will use the following antibodies: anti-TPH2 (ab-184505, Abcam), anti-c-FOS (ab-300443, Abcam), Anti-TH (ab-ab6211, Abcam), anti-GABAergic (ab-308437, Abcam), anti-PV (ab- 181086, Abcam).
-For aim #2, from each study group, 2-3 rats will be sacrificed for approximately 90 min following DCZ injection via transcardial perfusion.
-For aim #3, rats will be sacrificed 1h after behavioral assessments.
+For aim 2, from each study group, 2-3 rats will be sacrificed for approximately 90 minutes following DCZ injection via transcardial perfusion.
+For aim 3, rats will be sacrificed 1h after behavioral assessments.
 Rats will be anesthetized (Ketamine (70 mg/kg) and Xylazine (6 mg/kg)) and will be perfused transcardially with phosphate-buffered saline (PBS) followed by 100 mL 4% paraformaldehyde (PFA).
-The brains will be post-fixed in 4% PFA for 4 h and then transferred to 20% and 30% sucrose until the brains sink completely.
+The brains will be post-fixed in 4% PFA for 4 hours and then transferred to 20% and 30% sucrose until the brains sink completely.
 Brains will be coronally sectioned at 35 mm using a freezing microtome (CM 3050S, Leica).

 Rats will be anesthetized (Ketamine (70 mg/kg) and Xylazine (6 mg/kg)) and will be perfused transcardially with phosphate-buffered saline (PBS) followed by 100 mL 4% paraformaldehyde (PFA).
-The brains will be post-fixed in 4% PFA for 4 h and then transferred to 20% and 30% sucrose until the brains sink completely.
+The brains will be post-fixed in 4% PFA for 4 hours and then transferred to 20% and 30% sucrose until the brains sink completely.
 Brains will be coronally sectioned at 10m (#1) or 35m (#2 and #2) using a freezing microtome (CM 3050S, Leica).

-To validate the specificity and efficacy of AAV DREADD infection, we will evaluate the induction of c-Fos expression.
-We chose c-Fos immunolabeling as the readout because induction of c-Fos protein is a widely used index of neuronal activity with a temporally defined expression window (81).
-From each study group, 3-4 rats will be sacrificed for approximately 90 min following DCZ injection via transcardial perfusion.
+To validate the specificity and efficacy of AAV DREADD infection, we will evaluate the induction of c-FOS expression.
+We chose c-FOS immunolabeling as the readout because induction of c-FOS protein is a widely used index of neuronal activity with a temporally defined expression window (81).
+From each study group, 3-4 rats will be sacrificed for approximately 90 minutes following DCZ injection via transcardial perfusion.

 To validate the placement of intra-cranial virus injections: Brain sections will be stained with Hoechst nuclear stain (1:1000).
 The position of GFP or mCherry-positive cells will be assessed using Leica fluorescent microscope.
 Rats with incorrect targeting viruses or tracers will be excluded from data analysis.

-Image acquisition and quantification: Fluorescence images of the ZI will be captured using a Leica 3050S microscope and c-Fos expression will be quantified using MCID Core Imaging software. c-Fos immunoreactivity will be quantified across three consecutive sections per animal in both the left and right hemispheres.
+Image acquisition and quantification: Fluorescence images of the ZI will be captured using a Leica 3050S microscope, and c-FOS expression will be quantified using MCID Core Imaging software. c-FOS immunoreactivity will be quantified across three consecutive sections per animal in both the left and right hemispheres.